EA Sports FC 25 promotional artwork showing Jude Bellingham and Jamal Musiala walking onto pitch with FC25 logo displayed prominently

 While EA celebrates record profits, critics continue calling Ultimate Team legalized gambling targeted at children.

-• Belgium banned FIFA’s loot boxes in 2018
+• Belgium: Banned FIFA’s loot boxes in 2018

-• Netherlands ordered EA to remove Ultimate Team packs
+• Netherlands: Ordered EA to remove Ultimate Team packs

-• UK Parliament investigated but stopped short of regulation
+• UK Parliament: Investigated but stopped short of regulation

 EA maintains Ultimate Team packs are “surprise mechanics” similar to Kinder Surprise eggs, not gambling.
 The company successfully defended this position in British court, despite widespread criticism from parents, addiction experts, and regulators.

 The ethics remain hotly debated, but the revenue keeps flowing.
+EA shows no signs of changing the Ultimate Team model that generates 73% of company revenue.

 Why EA’s Gamble Paid Off